 - Voucher redeemed

 - Voucher redemption rollback

-- Reward redemption
+- Reward redeemed

-3. Cart-related activity (once your order data are synchronized with Voucherify, distribution can respond to changes in customers' orders):
+3. Cart-related activity (once your order data are synchronized with Voucherify, the distribution can respond to changes in customers' orders):

 - Order created

-- Order update
+- Order updated

 - Order has been paid